Henry Hodge: Politics

 Hodge confessed that he was "married to the Labour Party", for which he contested the new seat of Croydon South in the February 1974 general election, but Sir William Clark won the seat for the Conservatives.

-Hodge then became a Councillor in the London Borough of Islington, where he met his second wife, Margaret Watson (née Oppenheimer).
+Hodge then became a Councillor in the London Borough of Islington, representing St Georges ward from 1974 to 1978.

 In the 1990s, he and his wife persuaded Tony Blair and his wife Cherie to move to the London Borough of Islington, with the couple eventually buying the house next to the Hodges'.
 During this period, Hodge and his wife assisted Blair and his team to formulate New Labour.
 As a result, Hodge became a member of the "1,000 Club" of leading Labour party donors.

 Personal life and honours

 Hodge married first, in 1971, Miranda Tufnell; they divorced in 1975.
-He married Labour politician Margaret Watson in 1978, with whom he had two daughters.
+He married Labour politician and fellow Islington borough councillor Margaret Watson (née Oppenheimer) in 1978, with whom he had two daughters.
 Hodge was appointed Officer of the Order of the British Empire (OBE) for services to the Social Security Advisory Committee in the 1993 Birthday Honours, and was knighted in 2004.

 Hodge enjoyed motorcycling, and supported Arsenal.